blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 Every PTZ camera is different, so autotracking may not perform ideally in every situation.
 This experimental feature was initially developed using an EmpireTech/Dahua SD1A404XB-GNR.

 The object tracker in Frigate estimates the motion of the PTZ so that tracked objects are preserved when the camera moves.
-In most cases (especially for faster moving objects), the default 5 fps is insufficient for the motion estimator to perform accurately.
-10 fps is the current recommendation.
-Higher frame rates will likely not be more performant and will only slow down Frigate and the motion estimator.
-Adjust your camera to output at least 10 frames per second and change the `fps` parameter in the [detect configuration](index.md) of your configuration file.
+In most cases 5 fps is sufficient, but if you plan to track faster moving objects, you may want to increase this slightly.
+Higher frame rates (> 10fps) will only slow down Frigate and the motion estimator and may lead to dropped frames, especially if you are using experimental zooming.

 A fast [detector](object_detectors.md) is recommended.
 CPU detectors will not perform well or won't work at all.
 You can watch Frigate's debug viewer for your camera to see a thicker colored box around the object currently being autotracked.